Over 1,400 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,400 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-"Over the past day, 1,451 refugees returned to the Syrian Arab Republic from the territory of foreign states: 439 people (including 132 women and 224 children) left Lebanon for Syria via the Jaydet-Yabus and Talkalakh checkpoints, and 1,012 people (including 304 women and 516 children) from Jordan via the Nassib checkpoint," the center said in its daily bulletin.
+"Over the past day, a total of 1,416 people returned to the Syrian Arab Republic from the territories of foreign states: 423 people (including 127 women and 216 children) have arrived from Lebanon via the Jaydet-Yabus and Talkalakh checkpoints, and 993 people (including 298 women and 506 children) from Jordan via the Nasib checkpoint," the bulletin said.

-Meanwhile, Syrian engineering units removed mines from 2.6 hectares (6.4 acres) of land in the settlements of Al Harah and Jasim in the district of Daraa, as well as the city of Duma in the province of Damascus, destroying 42 explosive devices, it said.
+The center added that three internally displaced Syrians had returned to their places of permanent residence in the country over the given period.

+The Syrian army engineering units have cleared 2.5 hectares (4.95 acres) of territory and defused 34 explosive devices, according to the bulletin.